 Budget - TBI Pro Dog Training Collar with Remote

-Shock collars are also known as e-collars or training collars.
-The purpose is to teach your dog basic obedience commands and to modify unwanted behavior.
-And below are some of the things that you can achieve using a shock collar.
+Shock collars for dogs are also known as e-collars, electronic collars, or training collars, serve multiple purposes, from providing your pup with basic obedience training to modifying unwanted behavioral issues.
+And below are the things that you can achieve with a dog shock collar.

-- Train your dog to walk well on a leash.
+- Teach your dog to walk nicely on a leash.

 - Stop your dog from jumping on people.

 Have you ever encountered a situation where your dog suddenly jumps on people to greet them?
-Whether it is to jump on strangers in the park, neighbors, or visitors that come over to your place, a shock collar can help to discourage that behavior.
 As much as you know your pooch is trying to be friendly, not everyone will appreciate that.
+Whether it is them jumping on strangers in the park, neighbors, or visitors that come over to your place, a shock collar can help eliminate that behavior.

 Sure, it is natural for dogs to bark.
 But not everyone can tolerate excessive barking, especially your neighbors who might come over and knock on your door to complain about your dog.
-A shock collar allows you to correct that unwanted behavior.
-Otherwise, you can also consider an ultrasonic dog bark control device and a bark collar, a dog training collar can put incessant barking to an end.
+Much like an ultrasonic dog bark control device and a bark collar, a dog training collar can put incessant barking to an end.

 - Teach your dog about outdoor safety.

-You can also use an e-collar to teach your dog not to go close to foreign objects or animals that will potentially harm them.
+You can also use an electric shock collar to teach your dog not to go close to foreign objects or animals that will potentially injure them.
 Say if you want to train them to stay away from rattlesnakes, you can leave a toy snake on the ground and deliver a static shock to them when they walk close to it.
 Eventually, your pooch will associate the shock with rattlesnakes and will avoid this venomous animal when they encounter one.

-Shock collars can also help to manage aggression in dogs, especially food aggression and aggression towards people and other dogs.
+Shock collars can also help manage dogs’ aggression, especially food aggression and aggression towards people and other dogs.
 However, this may only be able to solve the issue temporarily.
 Also, it is crucial to note that shock collars are not suitable for fear aggressive dogs as this will only frighten them and aggravate the problem.

 For an electronic collar to work, you will, of course, need a handheld unit.
 And most brands have a remote that can pair with a few more shock collars.
 In other words, you can train multiple dogs simultaneously.